-Searches for content that isn’t covered by the site: This can represent valid searches and can be used to identify information gaps in the site content or can indicate a gap in expectations of what a user perceives should be present on the site.
+Searches for content that isn’t covered by the site: This can represent valid searches - and can be used to identify information gaps in the site content.
+Alternatively this can indicate a gap in expectations of what a user perceives should be present on the site.
 In this case a best bet could be created that presents a result item that directs the user to a website that contains the content for which they are searching.

 The searches hourly distribution chart shows the total number of searches conducted during the time period broken down by hour of the day.
 This report provides an indication of when the search load is the greatest and can assist in both capacity and maintenance planning.